Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

-Crete’s most talked about spot everyone wants to visit is the pink sand beach of Elafonisi.
-A fascinating littoral on the southwestern tip of the island that attracts more and more visitors every summer.
+A fascinating littoral on the southwestern tip of Crete that attracts more and more visitors every summer.

 13. Discover the Turkish Quarter in the Old Town

-Back in the old town of Chania, once you’ve explored the Venetian district, the oldest synagogue, and the museums, it’s time to venture in the most picturesque neighborhood of Chania’s old town, Splantzia.
+Back in the old town of Chania, once you’ve explored the Venetian district, the oldest synagogue, and the museums, it’s time to venture into the most picturesque place of Chania’s old town, Splantzia.

 14. Swim in the Fantastic Beaches of West Crete

-And if you’re not renting a car and cannot afford to explore, even close to the old town there are a few beaches you can walk to and enjoy, such as the beaches of Nea Chora, Koum Kapi, and Tabakaria.
+And if you’re not renting a car to explore further seaside villages, even close to the old town there are a few beautiful beaches, such as Nea Chora, Koum Kapi, and Tabakaria.

-Home to the imposing White Mountains, the regional unit of Chania counts with dozens of gorges for those who into hiking, trekking, and exploration.
+Home to the imposing White Mountains, the regional unit of Chania counts dozens of gorges for those who are into hiking, trekking, and exploration.

-Every year, hundreds of people from all over the world board a plane to Crete with the intention to cross Samaria.
-One of the longest gorges in Europe, the hike across Samaria is 13-km long and a few more to reach the nearest town so as to make it back to the city.
+Every year, hundreds of people from all over the world board a plane to Crete to cross Samaria Gorge.

 Yet, there are several other gorges you can explore, some of them from the comfort of your own car if you believe you’re not up to the hiking experience.

-16. Take a Day Trip to Falassarna Beach
+16. Take a Day Trip to Falasarna Beach

-Another top beach in the region of Chania is Falassarna (or also Falasarna), in the extreme west of the island.
+Another top beach in the region of Chania is Falasarna (or also Falassarna), in the extreme west of the island.
 It’s only a bit more than an hour from the center of the city, and it can be a great place to spend a day or two.

-Not far from the beach, in the town of Kissamos, you can also visit the Archaeological Museum that exhibits many objects found in both ancient settlements.
+Not far from the beach, in the town of Kissamos, you can also visit the Archaeological Museum which exhibits many objects found in both ancient settlements.